 The twinkle-toed Brazilian helped the club to a famous Copa Libertadores win in 2011, and in 2013 Lazio made a move for his services.
 In the Italian capital, Anderson continued to wow supporters with his mesmeric performances, lighting up the Stadio Olimpico, which prompted rumours of a big-money move to one of Europe’s elite clubs.

 But in the summer of 2018, it was West Ham who got their hands on the 2016 Olympic Gold Medal winner, signing Anderson for a club-record fee.
-However, after a positive start, things quietened down for the Brazilian and he is now on loan at Porto.
+However, after a positive start, things quietened down for the Brazilian and he is now back at Lazio.

 - Age: 29